-- Repeal or modification of the ACA, with a contemporaneous effective date, if such action provides a comprehensive replacement policy that includes or provides, but is not limited to, the following: - Reconsideration and reformulation of the most onerous provisions of the ACA that adversely affect business, including the employer mandate and the new taxes that will result in higher premiums passed on to employers and employees, including, without limitation. - o Repeal of the 40% excise tax on high-cost employer health plans (Cadillac Tax) now scheduled to take effect in 2022.

-- Repeal of the Medical Device Tax to take effect on January 1, 2020. - Repeal of the Health Insurance Tax levied on health insurance providers based on premiums written, which disproportionately impacts small businesses. - Repeal of the employer mandate, assessing penalties on larger employers (50+ employees) that do not provide minimum value and affordable coverage to employees. - o Return the requirement to be considered a full-time employee from the ACA's 30-hours/week definition to the historical 40-hours/week. - Provide appropriate levels of funding from the federal government to cover the cost of providing health care services (including home and community-based services) through Medicare, Medicaid and other such governmental programs. - Extension of full federal funding for three years (from the date of adoption or approval of a state's waiver request) for new state adoptions of Medicaid expansion programs. - Reasonable, evidence-based governmental requirements and or mandates, with corresponding funding provided, to participate in the expansion of quality improvement, information technology and transparency initiatives. - Appropriate level of support and funding for safety net clinics and other access points to encourage health care provisions at the most efficient and least costly stage. - Protection of tax incentives and non-tax status for those providers documenting community benefit through various activities including, but not limited to, charity care. - Programs that promote a greater emphasis on personal responsibility, healthy lifestyles and the resulting private and governmental program incentives and supports. - Incentives for businesses to provide health insurance for employees. - Incentives for individuals to purchase health insurance.
-Investigate collaborative efforts with states to provide high risk pools for individuals and employers to obtain health care coverage. - Continue to evaluate and encourage proven alternatives to traditional health care delivery that will result in greater accessibility and affordability to Kansas employers and residents, reducing the number of uninsured and underinsured. - Raising the age to purchase cigarettes, electronic cigarettes and tobacco products to 21 years of age and older. - Proposals that improve access to, and training for, physicians, nurses and other medical professionals - including mental health professionals. - Private and employer-based healthcare solutions that increase access to quality health care and reduce costs. - A better, less disruptive path to access by building on the current public-private system by expanding Medicaid in non-expansion states; stabilizing the insurance exchanges by restoring cost-sharing subsidies for low-income consumers and implementing well-designed reinsurance programs; increasing subsidies to more lower-income people wanting to purchase private coverage on the marketplaces; and funding efforts to help consumers enroll in health plans. - Increased funding for Graduate Medical Education in response to the shortage of physicians (especially in primary care). - System enhancements and funding to support a strong safety net for mental health services.
+- Extending and making permanent changes enacted on a temporary basis during the COVID-19 pandemic to support the use of telemedicine. - Modification of the ACA, with a contemporaneous effective date, if such action provides a comprehensive replacement policy that includes or provides, but is not limited to, the following: - Reconsideration and reformulation of the most onerous provisions of the ACA that adversely affect business, including the employer mandate and the new taxes that will result in higher premiums passed on to employers and employees, including, without limitation. - Repeal of the employer mandate, assessing penalties on larger employers (50+ employees) that do not provide minimum value and affordable coverage to employees. - Return the requirement to be considered a full-time employee from the ACA's 30-hours/week definition to the historical 40-hours/week. - Extension of full federal funding for three years (from the date of adoption or approval of a state's waiver request) for new state adoptions of Medicaid expansion programs or other incentives to states designed to provide or increase coverage to uninsured and under-insured patients. - Reasonable, evidence-based governmental requirements and or mandates, with corresponding funding provided, to participate in the expansion of quality improvement, information technology and transparency initiatives. - Appropriate level of support and funding for safety net clinics and other access points to encourage health care provisions at the most efficient and least costly stage. - Protection of tax incentives and non-tax status for those providers documenting community benefit through various activities including, but not limited to, charity care. - Programs that promote a greater emphasis on personal responsibility, healthy lifestyles and the resulting private and governmental program incentives and supports. - Incentives for businesses to provide health insurance for employees. - Incentives for individuals to purchase health insurance.
+Investigate collaborative efforts with states to provide high risk pools for individuals and employers to obtain health care coverage. - Continue to evaluate and encourage proven alternatives to traditional health care delivery that will result in greater accessibility and affordability to Kansas employers and residents, reducing the number of uninsured and underinsured. - Private and employer-based health care solutions that increase access to quality health care and reduce costs. - A better, less disruptive path to access by building on the current public-private system by expanding Medicaid in non-expansion states; stabilizing the insurance exchanges by restoring cost-sharing subsidies for low-income consumers and implementing well-designed reinsurance programs; increasing subsidies to more lower-income people wanting to purchase private coverage on the market-places; and funding efforts to help consumers enroll in health plans.